 Visually measure the subject’s width at waist.
 Use big calipers if you have them.
 Just hold the wire across the waist and visually measure, mark wire with black felt pen at width.
 Cut wire about 2 1/2 inches longer.
 Punch a hole in CB waist, insert wire already threaded through a button.
 Feed it across through stuffing and feed out through the “belly Button”.
 You could feed wire back and turn it off inside the body but we twisted it off on outside of body.

 When nearly done, hold torso upright on newspaper and mark the natural bottom shape with felt pen.
 Remove torso and smooth out the line if a bit bumpy.
-Cut out newspaper pattern, mark CB and CF. and cut out plywood or heavy cardboard bottom.
+Cut out newspaper pattern, mark CB and CF as above and cut out plywood or heavy cardboard bottom.

 Stuff out bottom some more then staple the bottom to the form bottom then finish off the stuffing.

 Staple base of duct tape dummy to plywood base with staple gun.

 Slip on jersey skin and pin in 1/4″ twill tape to mark the vertical meridians first then the horizontal ones.